SyphonArch/flash1dkmeans/README.md

 Finds a Lloyd's algorithm solution (i.e. convergence) for the two-cluster case, in $O(\log{n})$ time.
 The algorithm utilizes binary search and is deterministic.
 The convergence is guaranteed, but the global minimum is not guaranteed.
-Desirable when a very fast and deterministic two-cluster K-means is needed.
+Desirable when a very fast and deterministic two-cluster k-means is needed.

 ### K clusters

-Uses the K-means++ initialization algorithm to find the initial centroids.
+Uses the k-means++ initialization algorithm to find the initial centroids.
 Then uses the Lloyd's algorithm to find the final centroids, except with optimizations for the one-dimensional case.
 The algorithm is non-deterministic, but you can provide a random seed for reproducibility.